1991 Transnistrian presidential election

 Presidential elections were held in the breakaway republic of Transnistria on 1 December, 1991.
-These were the first such elections in the newly founded Pridnestrovian Moldavian Republic, and were won by Igor Smirnov, one of the country's founders.
+These were the first such elections in the newly founded Pridnestrovian Moldavian Republic, won by Igor Smirnov, one of the country's founders.
 Smirnov faced two opponents: Grigore Mărăcuţă and Grigoriy Blagodarniy.
 Mărăcuţă would become an ally of Smirnov and was speaker of the Supreme Council until 2005.
+According to an article by the ethnic Russian researcher from Moldova Alla Skvortsova from 2002, "polls and elections in the PMR may to some extent have been rigged".